smizell/graphablejson/README.md

 ["jdoe@example.com", "jane.doe@example.com"]
 ```

-### Linking to resources
+### Converting values into links

 As shown, the values of properties can evolve from no value to an array of values.
-At some point, a value or array of values will need to be come its own resource.
+At some point, a value or array of values will need to become its own resource.

-Graphable JSON make this possible by using hyperlinks as one would use in a webpage.
+Graphable JSON makes this possible by using hyperlinks similar to webpages.
 Instead of including the data, the data is linked.
 Links use the [RESTful JSON](https://restfuljson.org) pattern to make this simple, which says to append `_url` or `Url` to the property name and use the URL as the value.

-These links follow the same rules as the examples above where the value of a link can either be a single URL or an array of URLs.
+Links follow the same rules as the examples above where the value of a link can either be a single URL or an array of URLs.

 Client developers SHOULD write code that specifies the desired relationship.
 The Graphable JSON client should look for the property, and if not found, look for the link.
 The fetching of the link should be opaque to the client.